-Evidence indicates that forestland is growing in the North Central (a broad area that includes the FSC US Great Lakes Region and the northern portion of the FSC US Non-Forested Region), Northeastern, and Rocky Mountain portions of the United States, while the Southeast and Pacific Coast regions are experiencing forest loss and concurrent rapid population growth.
+Evidence indicates that forestland is growing in the North Central, Northeastern, and Rocky Mountain portions of the United States, while the Southeast and Pacific Coast regions are experiencing forest loss and concurrent rapid population growth.
 [Sources: 7,24]

-Within the Southeastern United States, the highest rates of urban development are occurring in the Piedmont region from northern Georgia through North Carolina into Virginia.
+Within the Southeastern United States, the highest rates of urbanization are occurring in the Piedmont region from northern Georgia through North Carolina into Virginia.
 Forest loss is also occurring along the Atlantic Coast and in eastern Texas.
 [Source: 9,10,11,12] Despite the high rates of urban growth and development across the Southeast, this growth is not consistent across the region.
 [Source 12]

 The Pacific Coast Region is also experiencing urban growth leading to conversion from forest to non-forest land use, though this growth appears to be concentrated on the western portions of Washington and Oregon.
 [Source 8,16] The National Resources Inventory has indicated a decline in forest land in the three Pacific Coast states.
-[Source 13] However, the most recent assessment of California's Forests and Rangelands indicates that in the most recent years assessed, wildfire disturbance was the most common disturbance in forests [Source 30].
+[Source 13]